Research data management (148)#

 Dieser Teil der Reihe dreht sich um Rechtsfragen im Umgang mit Forschungsdaten und deren Bedeutung für die wissenschaftliche Praxis.
 Sie finden in der vorliegenden Präsentation einen Überblick über relevante Rechtsbereiche sowie Erläuterungen zum Datenschutz, Urheberrecht und den Grundsätzen der guten wissenschaftlichen Praxis mit Fokus auf deren Bedeutung im Forschungsdatenmanagement.

-Tags: Research Data Management, Data Protection
+Tags: Research Data Management, Data Protection, Include In Dalia

 Content type: Slides